Types of bonds

 Treasury bonds

 Bonds issued by the federal government are called Treasury bonds.
 Backed by the full faith and credit of the United States government, Treasuries are regarded as one of the safest bond investments.
-Income from Treasury bonds is exempt from state and local taxes, but fully taxable on the federal level.
+Interest income from Treasury bonds is exempt from state and local income taxes, but fully taxable at the federal level.

 Treasuries fall into three categories based on maturity: